University-Projectss/Software-Engineering-Project/CONTRIBUTING.md

 We use the *Model View Controller* (MVC) design pattern which specifies that an application consists of a data model, presentation information, and control information.
 The pattern requires that each of these be separated into different objects.

+In addition, we use the *Repository* design pattern to introduce a layer of abstraction on top of the data store.
+This allows us to easily swap storage implementations, for example using in-memory storage for tests.

 ## Setting Up Your Development Environment

 To contribute to MinnieHealth, you'll need to set up your local development environment.
 Follow the steps outlined in [ARCHITECTURE.md](ARCHITECTURE.md) for detailed instructions.